RichART-Official/animation-scratchbook/README.md

 1.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    The site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).